codurance/site/_posts/2016-05-31-unit-vs-integration-akka-testing.md

  }
 ```

 In this particular test we're interested in the message that the FSM is dispatching to the sender.
-Let's read carefully this line again:
+Let's take another look at this line:

 ```scala
 worker !
 ItemReported(itemId)